 The key is to plan ahead, during the survey drafting phase, to pinpoint not just the demographics most worth analyzing but also the specific questions that will require the closest attention when comparing cross-demographic results.
 That way, when you approach analysis, you’ll have a framework to yield targeted findings without wasting time.

-Have a game plan in place to avoid excessively granular data analysis.
+In short: Have a game plan in place to avoid excessively granular data analysis.
 Focus on the demographic points of comparison that are likely to tell the most compelling story.

 An original research project should culminate in a final deliverable that commands attention, drives media mentions and fuels social shares.
 While we always recommend a series of secondary assets to support a research report’s activation phase — from tip sheets to blog posts to short videos — there should generally be a single, anchoring asset to showcase your findings.